scotfree/fuelscape/docs/fellowship_capstone.md

 * Plans can be imported from practitioners
 * Or created using web app tools
-* Should be light and iterative but precise and open
+* Should be light and iterative but Precise and Open

 ---
 class: top-bottom-slide-nofade
 background-image: url(wesnoth_radar2.png)
+# $